-The public have had a general right of access to information held by the University since 1992 under the terms of Freedom of Information Act 1992 (Qld).
+The public have had a general right of access to information held by James Cook University since 1992 under the terms of the Freedom of Information Act 1992 (Qld).

-Documents available through the publication scheme or from the web site are free of charge (unless otherwise stated).
+Documents available through the publication scheme or from the website are free of charge unless otherwise stated.
 An access application fee is payable for requests under the RTI Act for non-personal information.
-Further processing fees may be payable as set out in the Right to Information Regulation 2009 (see link below).
+Further processing fees may be payable as set out in the Right to Information Regulation 2009.

-Any queries regarding the Right to Information should be directed to the Right to Information Officer (firstname.lastname@example.org).
+Enquiries regarding Right to Information should be directed to the Right to Information Officer by email to firstname.lastname@example.org.

-The web site of the Office of the Information Commissioner, Queensland includes information and resources on right to information (see link below).
+The website for the Office of the Information Commissioner, Queensland includes information and resources on Right to Information.